 In either case, you want to make sure you handle it carefully.
 Here are some tips:

 - Don’t make a big issue out of it.
 Casually refer back to the conversation and then correct yourself.

 - Say something like “yeah, I get them mixed up too and people are always correcting me.”

-- If you have good rapport with the person, make a joke out of it but do so in a delicate manner.
+- If you have a good rapport with the person, make a joke out of it, but do so delicately.